sskibin22/My-malloc-Project/README.md

         -> Gets an integer value from client user as "n".
 Calls malloc(n * sizeof(type)) with 3 different pointer types (int, char, float) using type casting.
 Populate each allocated memory array with it's respective type value, then prints the contents of the arrays. free() all memory to ensure allocation and deallocation of memory works as it should.

+        -> A successful result consists of the following printouts and no ERROR messages:
+            1) a table of the linked list immediately after the calls to malloc()
+            2) the contents of the arrays
+            3) a table of the linked list immediately after printing the contents of the arrays (should be identical to the previous table)
+            4) a table of the linked list after all chunks have been freed (should have a single row of free memory of size MEMSIZE minus the size of a header)

     -> int normal_ops()

         -> Runs two tests associated with "normal operations"--see the Test Plan below for background.